Monday, December 26, 2011

 Thriller Thursday ~ Hit by Auto

 Death certificates for Cook County, Illinois (for the years 1878-1922) can be found at FamilySearch.
+[Update: only the index is at FamilySearch; originals have to be obtained from Cook County.]
 Some time ago, I found the death certificate for my grandmother's maiden aunt Carrie Adsit, who died on May 6, 1922.

 Illinois, Cook County Deaths, 1878-1922 (index and images, FamilySearch, https://www.familysearch.org, from Illinois Department of Public Health, Division of Vital Records, Springfield, Illinois, accessed May 2011), www.familysearch.org, Carrie J. Adsit, died 6 May 1922.
 Citing Death Records, FHL microfilm 1,378,964.